BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.BetTurnEndedCommand.md

       "type": "string"
     },
     "PotsAmounts": {
-      "type": "array",
+      "description": "All the pots on the table.
+Usually only one, but can have more if some players are all-in.", "type": "array",
       "items": {
         "type": "int"
       }
     },
     "Round": {
+      "description": "The round that is ending",
       "type": "BluffinMuffin.Protocol.DataTypes.Enums.RoundTypeEnum",
       "enum": [
         "Flop",